How can we help you?

 This Citrus aurantifolia variety of lime was acclimatized to America by Spanish and Portuguese settlers in the 16th century.
 Mexico is one of the main producers.
 It is used in the composition of many tropical cocktails such as Margarita or Mojito.
 Along with cinnamon, it forms one of the basic ingredients of Coca-Cola.
 As with all citrus fruits, its fragrant principles are contained in the peel and are extracted by cold expression to obtain the oil.
 Its scent is fresh, tangy and sparkling, a touch "fluorescent" compared to the classic lemon.

-Also called exotic verbena, this evergreen plant can reach over ten meters and grows in tropical areas of Asia, particularly in China and Indonesia.
+Also called exotic verbena, this evergreen plant can reach over ten meters and grows in tropical areas of Asia.
 Its large leaves give clusters of small green fruits.
 These are distilled to obtain a fresh and delicate oil, tarter and greener than a lemon, oscillating between verbena and lemongrass.
 It also has accents of candied lemons, zesty pie or tangy sweets.
 It is ideal to underline citrus top notes and blends perfectly with Colognes.

 Native to China, this tree has settled in many Asian countries as well as in islands of the Indian Ocean.
 Its pale pink to red shell protects the delicious pulp of its fruit.
 In perfumes, a lychee accord reproduces the effect of the juicy and sweet fruit, complete with a rosy floral facet.
 This facet blends perfectly with floral bouquets, and the rose in particular, bringing cheerfulness and tangy freshness.
 The small red fruit is therefore very popular in fruity floral perfumes for women.